What is a technical audit? This is how I do it.

 - Organic traffic declines: after a platform change, website design update, website migration, consolidation, or other major content-, technical or link event.

-- Proactive planning: during migrations and design changes especially, it’s often smart to get an SEO consultant to advise and audit in all phases of the website changes, from initial requirements to development, testing and launch.
+- Proactive planning: during migrations and design changes especially, it’s often smart to get a consultant to advise and audit in all phases of the website changes, from initial requirements to development, testing and launch.

 - Not meeting Google Webmaster Guidelines: this could include having hidden content, or blocking content, or otherwise trying to deceive Google and other search engines.